Mbed-TLS/mbedtls-docs/kb/how-to/generate-a-self-signed-certificate.md

 This tutorial outlines how to generate your own keys and certificates for your system.

-Mbed TLS includes the core and applications for generating keys and certificates without relying on other libraries and applications, giving you a command-line alternative to OpenSSL for generating their keys and (self-signed) certificates.
+Mbed TLS includes the core and applications for generating and using certificates.
+Mbed TLS 4 does not provide a command-line program for generating keys, so this tutorial uses OpenSSL to create the key file.

 This article assumes you have compiled and installed the Mbed TLS library on your system.